 Overview of Kidney Transplant

 Singapore General Hospital (SGH) is the first and largest hospital in Singapore.
-Singapore kidney transplant program performed its first deceased donor renal transplant in South-East Asia on 8th July 1970.
+Singapore kidney transplant programme performed its first deceased donor renal transplant in South-East Asia on 8th July 1970.
 Subsequently in 1976, the first living kidney donor transplant in Singapore was also performed at the Singapore General Hospital.

 The Department of Renal Medicine at SGH is also accredited by the International Society of Nephrology for training in renal medicine and has host fellows for training in renal medicine and transplantation.
-The SGH transplant research program partners with local and international research leaders in the fore front of transplant research to develop new diagnostics and therapeutics to give the best and affordable care for our patients.
+The SGH transplant research programme partners with local and international research leaders in the fore front of transplant research to develop new diagnostics and therapeutics to give the best and affordable care for our patients.

 Location